Politicians are liars.

 Am I saying pollution is not a danger?

 It’s the symptom, not the disease.
-And you cannot cure the disease by merely treating the symptom, can you?
+And you cannot cure a disease by treating the symptom, can you?

 Pollution is a sign of overpopulation.
 And if we’re sincere about minimising pollution, then the population must be controlled.